SkylineCommunications/dataminer-docs/connector-help/connector_help/Axel_Technology_Wolf2MS.md

 # Axel Technology Wolf2MS

-The Wolf2MS driver is an FM Controller.
+The Wolf2MS connector is an FM Controller.
 The device monitors FM transmissions.
-This driver can be used to process this data and configure the device.
+This connector can be used to process this data and configure the device.

 ## About

-The driver communicates with the device via **SNMP**.
+The connector communicates with the device via **SNMP**.
 It also uses traps in order to save bandwidth.

 ### Timing